On the Beta Transformation: Introduction

 This distribution depends on the initial value $x$ chosen for the point to be iterated; a ``nice'' distribution results when one averages over all starting points:

 Numerically, this integration can be achieved by randomly sampling a large number of starting points.
-Observe that $\rho(y)$ is a probability distribution:
+By definition, $\rho(y)$ is a probability distribution:

-This probability distribution is an eigenstate of the transfer operator for the beta transform; the definition of the transfer operator of the beta transform is given later.
-Probability distributions are the same thing as measures; this particular distribution is invariant under iteration, and thus is often called the invariant measure, or sometimes the Haar measure.
+Probability distributions are the same thing as measures; they assign a density to each point on the unit interval.
+It can be shown that this particular distribution is invariant under iteration, and thus is often called the invariant measure, or sometimes the Haar measure.

 For each fixed $\beta$, one obtains a distinct distribution $\rho_{\beta}(y)$.
-The figure \ref{fig:Undershift-Density-Distribution} illustrates some of these distributions.
+The figure \ref{fig:Undershift-Density-Distribution} illustrates some of these distributions for a selection of fixed $\beta$.
 Note that, for $\beta<1$, the distribution is given by $\rho_{\beta}(y)=\delta(y)$, a Dirac delta function, located at $y=0$.

 The general trend of the distributions, as a function of $\beta$, can be visualized with a Feigenbaum-style ``bifurcation diagram'', shown in figure \ref{fig:Undershift-Bifurcation-Diagram}.
 This color-codes each distribution $\rho_{\beta}(y)$ and arranges them in a stack; a horizontal slice through the diagram corresponds to $\rho_{\beta}(y)$ for a fixed value of $\beta$.
-The term ``bifurcation diagram'' comes from its use to visualize the logistic map iterator.
+A related visualization is in \ref{fig:Midpoint-Trace}, which highlights the discontinuities in \ref{fig:Undershift-Bifurcation-Diagram}.
+Periodic orbits appear wherever the traceries in this image intersect.
+A characterization of these orbits occupies a large portion of this text.